utkarsh2102/ruby-rails/activejob/README.md

-# Active Job – Make work happen later
+# Active Job -- Make work happen later

-Active Job is a framework for declaring jobs and making them run on a variety of queuing backends.
+Active Job is a framework for declaring jobs and making them run on a variety of queueing backends.
 These jobs can be everything from regularly scheduled clean-ups, to billing charges, to mailings.
 Anything that can be chopped up into small units of work and run in parallel, really.